turingschool/front-end-curriculum/projects/module-2/refactor-tractor-1day-turdle.md

 #### 💡 Helpful Tip

 Check out the existing code.
-I bet a lot of the logic needed for this iteration is already there 👀
+I bet **a lot** of the logic needed for this iteration is already there! 👀
 </section>